ErikEJ/erikej.github.io/_posts/2020-05-11-ssdt-dacpac-netcore.md

 You now have a project that can create your .dacpac in a cross-platform build pipeline!

+**UPDATE**: If you want to run `dotnet build --configuration Release` from a CI job step/pipeline, make sure to exclude the .sqlproj project from the build configuration (Release in this example).

 If you want to target a different SQL Server version than the default of Sql150, you can add this line to the `<PropertyGroup>` section:

 ```xml